Configure Zend Debugger

 In the Debug Port field, appoint the port for PhpStorm to communicate with the tool through.
 Type the port number within the tunnel specified in the php.ini file through

 zend_debugger.tunnel_max_port.
-For details, see Zend Debugger - Configuration Directives
+For more information, refer to Zend Debugger - Configuration Directives

 To have PhpStorm accept any incoming connections from Zend Debugger engines through the port specified in the Debug port field, select the Can accept external connections checkbox.